gl-inet/docs4.x/docs/tutorials/network_mode.md

 # Network Mode

-On the left side of web Admin Panel -> MORE SETTINGS -> Network Mode
+On the left side of web Admin Panel -> NETWORK -> Network Mode

 When you change the router’s network mode, you may need to re-connect all your client devices.